-Because their endurance is high enough, All-Rounders can help with tank duties like defend goals and guarding allies when contesting Drednaw.
+Because their endurance is high enough, All-Rounders can help with tank duties like defending goals and guarding allies when contesting Drednaw.
 They can also protect Supporters while helping them defeat wild Pokemon when an Attacker is absent.

 Bottom Lane Guide

-Though not as efficient as actual Speedsters, they can farm the jungle just as good and can stay in the fight much longer because of their high endurance.
+Though not as efficient as actual Speedsters, they can farm the jungle just as well and can stay in the fight much longer because of their high endurance.
 Moreover, having sole access to wild Pokemon in the jungle can net All-Rounders a lot of experience which can grant faster access to powerful moves in the late game.

 Jungle Area Guide